 - Meet your professor.
 Early in the quarter, you want to introduce yourself and tell them what you hope to learn in the class.
 Review the syllabus beforehand to learn about the professor’s interests or address questions you might have about dates.

-- Make a list of your study habits and strategies.
-Find resources for improvements, such as the Learning Center.
+- Make a list of your study habits and strategies and connect with campus resources to support your academic improvements, such as the Learning Center.

 Academic Progress Reviews

-The student success and retention office performs the APP review.
-The Financial Aid office performs the SAP review.
-These separate reviews follow different guidelines and status may not be the same under each review category.
+The student success and retention office performs the academic progress review.
+The financial aid office performs the satisfactory academic progress review.
+Each review follows different guidelines and status may not be the same under each review category.

-Grades and credit completion rates are monitored at the end of each quarter.
+Grades and credit completion rates are monitored at the end of each quarter by admissions & registration.
 Designed to assist students in meeting academic standards to facilitate successful completion of degree programs, the process requires academic advising for students with quarterly and cumulative GPAs below 2.0.
+Good standing, warning, probation, and suspension status results are explained below:

-Students with a quarterly and cumulative grade point average (GPA) of 2.00 or higher are in good standing.
+Students with a quarterly and cumulative grade point average (GPA) of 2.00 or higher.

 - Students with both a quarterly and cumulative GPA below 2.00 after a minimum of two consecutive quarters.